TheCraZyDuDee/Windows-Gaming-Optimization-Script/README.md

 In some Games like Left 4 Dead, Raft, Dead by Daylight and even Cemu Emulator it helped with my fps and lags a lot!<br/>
 This isn't a Game Changer just simple optimization so the System will have less work.

+There is now a Universal Version which has all Features removed that needed to be personalized.<br/>
+So you can just use it without editing it much.

 Here are my System Specs i use it on:<br/>